-Spain has so many draws, from world class cities to some of the planet’s finest cuisine and from marvellous weather to stunning countryside scenery.
-However, for many people Spain is synonymous with the beach holiday, being the original overseas package holiday destination for many British sun seekers.
+Spain has so many draws, from world-class cities to some of the planet’s finest cuisine and from marvelous weather to stunning countryside scenery.
+However, for many people Spain is synonymous with the beach holiday, being the original overseas package holiday destination for many British sun-seekers.

 Whilst two weeks on a beach undoubtedly has the potential to be a relaxing and enjoyable break, all too often it can turn into a fortnight of excess, which can leave the body and mind feeling bloated at best, or exhausted and degenerated if you really didn’t hold back on the sangria.
 With so much to discover in Spain – and its delights made it the fourth most visited country in the world in 2012 – why not take a more adventurous option and consider a cycling holiday in Spain this summer?

-And nowhere is food done better than in Spain, with the famous El Bulli a former winner of the Best Restaurant in the World accolade, whilst the current number one, El Celler de Can Roca is located in Girona and well worth a visit… if you can get a table!
-At www.headwater.com you will find an excellent selection of Spanish cycling breaks, many of which visit some of Spain’s finest culinary centres.
+And nowhere is food done better than in Spain, with the famous El Bulli a former winner of the Best Restaurant in the World accolade, whilst the current number one, El Celler de Can Roca is located in Girona – in Costa Brava – and well worth a visit… if you can get a table!
+At www.headwater.com you will find an excellent selection of Spanish cycling breaks, many of which visit some of Spain’s finest culinary centers.

 A Catalan adventure can be easily combined with a visit to Barcelona and this also makes the area very easy to reach from almost anywhere in Europe.
 Of course, Spain has much more besides Catalonia and the famous Camino de Santiago, the Way of St James, will appeal in equal measure to those of a religious nature and those with an interest in history or simply anyone who enjoys cycling past fine Gothic cathedrals, through yet more colorful fields of flowers and through picturesque Galician villages.
 Culminating in the magnificent cathedral at Santiago de Compostela this route is a real joy, and the sense of history that pervades the ancient trail is almost tangible.